githubcrce/express-mongo-auth-jwt/README.md

-Login/Register with ExpressJS and mongoDB.
-Used Validator JS for client side validation.
+Login and Register with ExpressJS and MongoDB 🔥🔥. \n Used Validator JS for client side validation.\n
 Bcrypt JS for encryption.